Rafael Marques de Morais: Civil war activism

+Maka Angola

+In 2008, Marques launched an anti-corruption website called Maka Angola thanks to a grant from the National Endowment for Democracy.

+In 2009, he graduated with an MSc in African Studies from St Antony's College, University of Oxford.

-In 2003 he wrote Cabinda: A Year of Pain, a catalog of hundreds of human rights abuses allegedly inflicted on the populace by government forces and others.
-In several human rights reports, and in the September 2011 book Blood Diamonds: Corruption and Torture in Angola, he described the killing and terrorizing of villagers by private security companies and Angolan military officials in the name of protecting mining operations.
+In several human rights reports and in the September 2011 book Blood Diamonds: Corruption and Torture in Angola, he described the killing and terrorizing of villagers by private security companies and Angolan military officials in the name of protecting mining operations.
 In November 2011 he issued a criminal complaint accusing nine Angolan generals of crimes against humanity in connection with diamond mining.

-In 2008, he founded an anti-corruption website called Maka Angola.
+He was a Reagan-Fascell Democracy Fellow at the National Endowment for Democracy in Washington, DC in 2011, and a visiting scholar at the African Studies Department of the School of Advanced International Studies, Johns Hopkins University, in Washington in 2012.
+He also became a board member of the Goree Institute in Dakar, Senegal.

+By 2021, he was a director of the human rights lobbying organisation Friends of Angola, operating from Washington, DC.

+In March 2021, after establishing the UFOLO Center of Studies for a Good Governance (UFOLO - Centro de Estudos para a Boa Governação), he inserted himself as a mediator into the Lunda separatist conflict in north-east Angola by organising a series of meetings that brought together the families of killed participants in the 30 January 2021 armed attack on the Cafunfo police station, the local civil society of the Lunda Norte Province, the state diamond mining company ENDIAMA and the governor of Lunda Norte Ernesto Muangala.
+He launched his own investigation into the 30 January attack, concluded in October 2021 with a book-length report titled Miséria & magia.
+Revolta em Cafunfo, published by Edições de Angola in 2,000 copies.
+In it, he explained that separatist claims lacked historical legitimacy, and accused both the state and the separatist movement of neglecting the social and economic development of Lunda.
+The secretary general of the Movement of the Portuguese Protectorate of Lunda Chokwe (Movimento do Protetorado Português da Lunda Tchokwe, MPPLT) separatist faction, Fiel Muaco, alleged that Marques had turned against the movement after the Lunda "king" Muana Capenda Camulemba refused to back him to run for president of Angola.

 Other professional activities

 Marques has participated in a number of international conferences and seminars, including "Transitions: A Conversation with National Leaders," sponsored by New York University and the International Peace Academy and held in New York in March 2005; "Beyond 'Conflict Diamonds:' a New Report on Human Rights and Angolan Diamonds," held at the Woodrow Wilson Center for International Scholars in Washington, DC, on 24 March 2005; and "Angola's Oil Curse," at the Post-Nobel Conference on "Oil Revenues – From Curse to Blessing for Developing Countries?”, held on 17 December 2004.